Biological Bone Grafting Materials for Implants

 This is an additive known as recombinant human Bone Morphogenetic Protein-2 (rhBMP 2) made by Mectron.BMP is something that helps bone grow.
-BMP increases the price of dental implant bone grafts by $1,500 to $7,500, only for the BMP additive itself, not including the actual bone graft or dental implant and abutment, or the restorative crown!
-But, interestingly, BMP is not something Dr. May considers is necessary in all cases due to the fact that Natural Dentistry we are able to extract the natural Bone Morphogenetic Protein that each individual makes through the PRP (platelet-rich plasma therapy).
-The most cutting edge and effective of BMP is the natural, patient’s own modern PRP additive.
-Unlike PRP or PRF, the BMP available on the dental market is derived from other human beings, instead of the 100% bio-identical PRF made from each patient’s very own plasma and blood.
+BMP increases the price of dental implant bone grafts by $1,500 to $5,500, only for the BMP additive itself, not including the actual bone graft or dental implant and abutment or the restorative crown!
+But, interestingly, BMP is not something Dr. May considers necessary in all cases because it is possible to extract the natural Bone Morphogenetic Protein that each individual makes through the PRF (platelet-rich plasma therapy).
+Unlike PRP or PRF, the BMP available on the dental market is derived from other human beings instead of the 100% bio-identical PRF made from each patient’s very own plasma and blood.

 Clinical Research & Studies